radcamp/radcamp.github.io/Kigali2023/ipyrad-CLI-FullTutorial.md

 In this tutorial we'll walk through the entire assembly, from raw data to output files for downstream analysis.
 This is meant as a broad introduction to familiarize users with the general workflow, and some of the parameters and terminology.
-We will use simulated paired-end ddRAD data as an example in this tutorial, however, you can follow along with one of the other example datasets if you like and although your results will vary the procedure will be identical.
+We will use and empirical dataset of paired-end cheetah ddRAD data as an example in this tutorial.
+Of course, you can replicate the steps described here with your own data, or any other RADseq dataset.

 If you are new to RADseq analyses, this tutorial will provide a simple overview of how to execute ipyrad, what the data files look like, how to